 That's right.
 We have just written readerToHandler, which is exactly what we would need to apply to all handlers to make the handlers have the right type for serve.
-Being cumbersome to do by hand, we provide a function hoistServer which takes a natural transformation between two parametrized types m and n and a ServerT someapi m, and returns a ServerT someapi n.
+Being cumbersome to do by hand, we provide a function enter which takes a natural transformation between two parametrized types m and n and a ServerT someapi m, and returns a ServerT someapi n.

-In our case, we can wrap up our little webservice by using hoistServer readerAPI readerToHandler on our handlers.
+In our case, we can wrap up our little webservice by using enter readerToHandler on our handlers.

 '''

 readerServer :: Server ReaderAPI

-readerServer = hoistServer readerAPI readerToHandler readerServerT
+readerServer = enter readerToHandler readerServerT